aslushnikov/ftree/README.md

 Use [print.css](https://github.com/aslushnikov/ftree/blob/master/src/print.css) to update overall styles of the print version.

-Both style.css and print.css overwrites svg_renderer.css.
-So for example if you want to make a bigger font size for names in print version, you just add `.person .name` class to print.css.
+Both `style.css` and `print.css` overwrite `svg_renderer.css`.
+So for example if you want to make a bigger font size for names in print version, you just add `.person .name` class to `print.css`.
 That way the web-based app will remain the same.

 ## Debug Controls

-To make easier the tree layout customization, the `Debug controls` were introduced.
+To make easier the tree layout customization, the "Debug controls" were introduced.
 It allows updating the default settings of either `index.js` or `print.js` right on the web page.
 Simply add `/#debug` to both web-based app or print version.

 ## Input Files